profinite/HackerRank/README.md

 Space complexity is usually a secondary consideration: instead we focus on lucidity, often defining classes or data structures to more cogently illustrate the solution, or even investigate a rarely-used collection class.
 As an exercise, many solutions are also adapted specifically for **parallelization**, introducing streams and additional memory use.
 In practice, this usually only yields benefits around 8+ threads - comment out parallel() when running on the hackerrrank.com crucible.

+Generally every file is left as-is once committed and passing, to capture my (highly imperfect) understanding of syntax.

 (c)2022 Tyler C de Laguna <tyler@delaguna.org>